Langevin equation with potential of mean force: The case of anchored bath: Klein-Gordon chain: the PMF

 does not depend on $X$.
 Then the partition function $Z_0$ corresponding to $H_0$ has the form (\ref{Z0_special}),

 Defining the constant $c$ in the expression (\ref{DV_def}) of the bath-induced potential $\Delta V$ to be $c=Z_1$, we find that

 and the PMF $V_*=V_{ex}+\Delta V$ has the form (\ref{KG_pmf}).

-Thus, the bath formed by the infinite Klein-Gordon chain is non-passive; it acts with the systematic average force $\langle F\rangle=-\kappa\,X$ on the system fixed at $X$.
+Thus, the bath formed by the infinite Klein-Gordon chain is non-passive; it acts on the system with the systematic average force $\langle F\rangle=-\kappa\,X$.
 The effective stiffness $\kappa$ of that force as a function of $a=\omega_a/\omega_0$ is given by Eq. (\ref{kappa}).
 It monotonically increases from $0$ at $a=0$ to $k_0$ for $a\gg 1$.
 Both limiting values are intuitively plausible.
 For $a=0$, the model is equivalent to the Rubin model~\cite{Zwanzig,Weiss} where the chain is not anchored and in the limit $N\gg 1$ (but not for finite $N$) serves as a passive bath, which does not produce a systematic force on the fixed system.
 For $a\gg 1$ the chain acts as an infinitely heavy anchor.
 In that case, the system feels only the spring of stiffness $k_0$ by which it is attached to the terminal atom of the chain.